Thames Basin Heaths SPA Supplementary Planning Document

 The council therefore reserves the right not to provide available SANG capacity if the proposal is considered to undermine the council’s SPA avoidance and mitigation strategy and/or the delivery of allocated development sites.

-The SPD sets out a three-prong approach:
+The SPD sets out a two-prong approach:

 - provision of Suitable Alternative Natural Greenspace (SANGs) to attract people away from the SPA and hence reduce pressure on it